 the gigantic issue involved in the fact that every nation-state with a relatively high standard of living would be threatened at once with the lowering of its standard if it surrendered its power to safeguard itself against cheap labour, or against goods produced more cheaply than it is itself able to produce them, or the threat to its pattern of living involved in any right to free migration within some larger area than those with which we are now familiar.

 He rejected, furthermore, any notion that the world could be transformed quickly.
 People, he announced, ‘who rely upon a swift transition to world government, whether on a federal, or upon some other pattern, are engaged in Utopia-mongering’.

-The idea that the great powers would surrender their sovereignty was, Laski in Socialism as Internationalism, simply illusory.
+Although Laski did not refer to him, Stapledon’s ideas were similar to those in support of federal union that Laski criticised as utopian in the pamphlet.
+Hence, the brief summary of Stapledon’s position above helps one to grasp Laski’s own argument, especially as Laski’s published work did not expand upon, and was thus not really adequate to substantiate, his accusations that others were utopian.
+Laski intended to elaborate on utopianism in a pamphlet he began to write in late 1948 entitled The Safeguards of Civilisation.
+The penultimate of seven chapter was to be ‘The dangers of utopianism’.
+The final chapter would have been ‘The road to a common purpose’.
+We cannot know what Laski’s plans were for these chapters as the manuscript was left unfinished with only the first chapter—‘What is a hazard’—written.The idea that the great powers would surrender their sovereignty was, Laski argued in Socialism as Internationalism, simply illusory.
 He had perhaps learned from his own war-time naivety.
 Sovereignty was, moreover, not the only problem that he now considered it crucial for the left to grasp.
 Self-determination rather than internationalism had been the parallel principle to socialism in all major efforts around the world to build a socialist society.
 Socialists who saw federalism as the suitable basis for world order, he went on to argue, failed to see the obstacles that the present international system placed before the realisation of their goals.
 Until they developed a fundamental change of outlook there would be no substantial change to the society and world they occupied.
 Whilst he did not want ‘to belittle the value, not least the educative value, of the discussions and resolutions in international socialist congresses’, he insisted that socialists needed to be honest with themselves and recognise that there had never been an occasion ‘when loyalty to international socialism has come before loyalty to the nation-state in any large area of a given Socialist Movement’.
 In the same year (1948) he acknowledged in Communist Manifesto: Socialist Landmark that Marx and Engels had understood ‘that men make their history by their power’.
 Socialists needed to learn how to be internationalists if they were to generate and employ such power.
 The problem was, he stressed in Socialism as Internationalism, that, since the socialist movement began to develop in the early nineteenth century, the principle of sovereignty had, not always consciously, retained prominence over any internationalist principles.
 Two years earlier Mitrany had argued that Marxist socialists were now embracing the nation state.
 Socialism was ‘beginning to find internationalism an embarrassment’.
 Laski, by way of contrast with Mitrany, was seeking to draw on the resources of Marxism and to use them experimentally to try to find a functionalist alternative to the existing international order.